DevNick2/devnick2/README.md

 # Hi 👋, I'm Jean Nicolas and welcome to my github profile!

 <p>
   I’m a programmer dedicated to learning new things.
 New knowledge inspires me to grow every day.
-I have knowledge in JavaScript, Vue.js, React.js, Node.js, PHP, and Python.
+I have knowledge in JavaScript, VueJs, ReactJs, NodeJs, PHP, and Python.
 I enjoy challenges and creating innovative solutions for problems.
 </p>

 <div align="center">